 Site Coordinator's Responsibilities (Host).
 The tournament manager is responsible for designating an individual, who has no other responsibilities in conjunction with the championship, to serve as the site coordinator for drug testing.
-This individual will work closely with Drug Free Sport and the drug-testing crew chief.
+This individual will work closely with Drug Free Sport and the doping control officer.
 The site coordinator's responsibilities are outlined in detail in the site coordinator's manual.

 - Confidentiality.
 Keep testing information confidential at all times. - Couriers.
-The host will provide couriers to notify student-athletes of selection for drug testing immediately after the event for which they were selected.
-The courier must stay with and accompany the student-athlete to the drug-testing area within 60 minutes of notification, unless directed otherwise by the drug-testing crew chief. - Championships Drug-Testing Site Coordinator Manual.
-The drug-testing site coordinator's manual, provided by Drug Free Sport, is available on the NCAA website at www.ncaa.org/drugtesting. - Fluids.
-A sufficient supply of individual cans or bottles of non-alcoholic and non-caffeinated fluids (e.g., bottled water, fluid replacement drinks) shall be available for distribution in the drug-testing area to student-athletes, as designated in the site coordinator's manual. - Meeting with Tournament Manager.
+The host will provide couriers to notify student-athletes of their selection for drug testing immediately after the event for which they were selected.
+The courier must stay with and escort the student-athlete to the drug-testing area within 60 minutes of notification, unless directed otherwise by the doping control officer. - Championships Drug-Testing Site Coordinator Manual.
+The Championship Drug-Testing Site Coordinator Manual is available on the NCAA website at www.ncaa.org/drugtesting. - Fluids.
+A sufficient supply of individual cans or bottles of non-alcoholic and non-caffeinated fluids (e.g., bottled water, fluid replacement drinks) shall be available for distribution in the drug-testing area to student-athletes, as designated in the site coordinator's manual.
+These supplies should be obtained from the supply of beverages provided by the NCAA. - Meeting with Tournament Manager.
 The site coordinator will meet with the tournament manager to discuss duties and budget development. - Second Meeting.
 A second meeting shall be scheduled with the tournament manager after the host receives confirmation that testing will take place at a site.
 If testing will be conducted at the site, the coordinator shall: - Assistance.
-Assist the drug-testing crew chief during testing as directed.
+Assist the doping control officer during testing as directed. - Confirmation.

-- Confirmation.
 Confirm receipt of the NCAA drug-testing notification memorandum. - Credentials.
 Ensure that the host issues All Access credentials and parking passes for the drugtesting crew and other necessary drug-testing personnel.
-Credentials should not reference drugtesting, doping control, etc. If an affiliation must be listed on the credential, games management is preferred. - Crew Chief.
-Contact the drug-testing crew chief assigned to the site to discuss logistics. - Meet with Crew Chief.
-Meet with the drug-testing crew chief the day before the scheduled testing date. - Plans.
+Credentials should not reference drugtesting, doping control, etc. If an affiliation must be listed on the credential, games management is preferred. - Doping Control Officer.
+Contact the doping control officer assigned to the site to discuss logistics. - Meet with Doping Control Officer.
+Meet with the doping control officer the day before the scheduled testing date. - Plans.
 Meet with the tournament manager to finalize plans. - Invoice.
-Submit drug-testing invoice (with receipts) to Drug Free Sport within 45 days after the championship. - Transportation.
+Submit drug-testing invoice (with receipts) to Drug Free Sport after the championship. - Transportation.
 Pre-arrange for transportation for student-athletes to and from the competition venue to the drug-testing area and back to the sports venue or team hotel, should transportation become necessary. - Transportation/Lodging (drug-testing crew).
-The drug-testing crew is responsible for arranging their own transportation and lodging, but may request the assistance of the site coordinator.
+The drug-testing crew is responsible for arranging its own transportation and lodging, but may request the assistance of the site coordinator.